stefankendall/stefankendall.com/content/about.md

    ------------- | -------------
-   .NET  | This never seems the best option for the job given open-source alternatives PHP | It's 2016 and I don't work at facebook where I'd be using Hack anyway Android<sup>1</sup> | The SDKs/toolchain/simulators are awful, and I'd probably use [react native](https://facebook.github.io/react-native/) to avoid these APIs
+   .NET  | This never seems the best option for the job given open-source alternatives PHP | It's 2016 and I don't work at facebook where I'd be using Hack anyway Android<sup>1</sup> | The SDK/toolchain/simulators are awful

 <sup>1</sup> If the toolchain/sdks ever improve, I'll reconsider my position.
-In the meantime I'd stick to react native.
+In the meantime I would stick to [react native](https://facebook.github.io/react-native/) even though I normally caution against middleware.

 ## Contact